-Migrating Google Docs Files to Box or from Egnyte or Dropbox
+Migrating Native Google Doc Files to Box or from Egnyte or Dropbox

 CFP supports migrating native Google docs to Box and also supports migrating Google docs from Egnyte to Google, with final target output as either native Google docs or Office files.
 Contact email@example.com for details.

 CFP can also migrate Google docs from Dropbox and will export them as Office files.

 - If you are migrating native Google docs to Box and want to preserve them in their native state, do not select Export Google Documents on the source.
 Consult Box if you want to preserve native Google docs as this does require some advance preparation.
 If you want to migrate native Google docs to Box as Office (docx|xlsx|pptx) files, select Export Google Documents.